I am currently working on a project exploring female comedians in Victorian fin-de-siècle poetry and popular culture.

-My forthcoming first monograph, Poetry and the Rhythms of Feeling, grew out of my doctoral thesis, and explores the role of affect in the poetic composition of four major nineteenth- and twentieth-century poets: Edward Lear, A. E. Housman, T. S. Eliot, and Stevie Smith, investigating what each poet's dramatisations of affect (in form and as form) can tell us about the varied role of rhythm in expression and articulation.
+My forthcoming first monograph, Poetry and the Rhythms of Feeling, grew out of my doctoral thesis, and explores the role of affect in the poetic composition of four major nineteenth- and twentieth-century poets: Edward Lear, A. E. Housman, T. S. Eliot, and Stevie Smith.
+It investigates what each poet's dramatisations of affect (in form and as form) can tell us about the varied role of rhythm in expression and articulation.
 Bringing together the perspectives of life-writing and the medical humanities, it describes how rhythm is employed in poetic manuscripts and verse forms to perform complex affects associated with specific physical and mental disorders suffered by the poets at the time of their writing.
 It additionally looks closely at intersections between visual and verbal rhythmic expression.

 In the final year of my doctoral thesis, I was elected as Postdoctoral Research Assistant to an AHRC Leadership project, 'Knowing Edward Lear', where I worked with Professor Matthew Bevis (Keble College) examining Lear’s nonsense poetry alongside his natural-history drawings, landscape paintings, travel writings, correspondence, and diaries.
 Situating Lear’s achievement within a range of emerging medical, aesthetic, socio-political and cultural debates, and central presences in his life and art, the project involved collaborations with the Ashmolean Museum, the Natural History Museum, Harvard University, and The Tennyson Society / Lincolnshire County Heritage Service.